Work smarter with document properties in Word

 Opens a dialog box with information about DocTools DocPropertyManager (version number, rights, etc.)

-See also the comparison of features in DocTools DocPropertyManager and Word's built-in features for working with custom document properties and DocProperty fields at the end of this page.
+See also the comparison of features in DocTools DocPropertyManager and Word's built-in features for working with custom document properties and DocProperty fields.

 FREE TRIAL – Try Before You Buy